lblod/harvesting-diff-service/README.md

 If so, build a model of all previously completed jobs from the result files of the mirroring step, and compare it to the model of the result files for this ongoing job.

 Generate a result graph with only the new triples, and an intersection file with all triples that were previously harvested.

+## !IMPORTANT

+Version 0.2.x and onward introduces the split files feature (each downloaded pages is treated as a separate model), major breaking changes with 0.1.x are expected.

+If you don't use the latest version of the harvester (master branch), please do not upgrade.

 ## Setup using docker-compose